Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/AppCreationScripts/Steps.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `TodoListSPA\src\app\app-config.json` file.
-1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the `TodoListSPA` application copied from the Azure portal.
+1. Find the key `Enter the client ID (aka 'Application ID')` and replace the existing value with the application ID (clientId) of `TodoListSPA` app copied from the Azure portal.
+1. Find the key `Enter the tenant ID` and replace the existing value with your Azure AD tenant ID.
-1. Find the app key `todoListApi.resourceUri` and replace the existing value with the base address of the TodoListAPI project (by default `https://localhost:44351/api/todolist`).
+1. Find the key `Enter the endpoint for TodoList web API, e.g. https://localhost:44351/api/todolist` and replace the existing value with the base address of `TodoListAPI` (by default ``).
-1. Find the app key `todoListApi.resourceScopes` and replace the existing value with *Scope* you created earlier `api://{clientId-of-service}/access_as_user`.
+1. Find the key `Enter the API scopes as declared in the app registration 'Expose an API' blade, e.g. api://{clientId}/access_as_user` and replace the existing value with Scope.

 #### Configure Known Client Applications for service (TodoListAPI)

-For a middle tier web API (`TodoListAPI`) to be able to call a downstream web API, the middle tier app needs to be granted the required permissions as well.
+For a middle tier Web API (`TodoListAPI`) to be able to call a downstream Web API, the middle tier app needs to be granted the required permissions as well.
 However, since the middle tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its **Azure AD** registration.
 This binding merges the permissions required by both the client and the middle tier Web Api and presents it to the end user in a single consent dialog.
 The user then consent to this combined set of permissions.

-To achieve this, you need to add the **Application Id** of the client app, in the Manifest of the web API in the `knownClientApplications` property.
+To achieve this, you need to add the **Application Id** of the client app, in the Manifest of the Web API in the `knownClientApplications` property.
 Here's how:

 1. In the [Azure portal](https://portal.azure.com), navigate to your `TodoListAPI` app registration, and select **Manifest** section.
 1. In the manifest editor, change the `"knownClientApplications": []` line so that the array contains the Client ID of the client application (`TodoListSPA`) as an element of the array.

     For instance: